Analysis of artificial mineral fibres (AMF): Testing mineral wool for WHO fibres

 Analysis by means of scanning electron microscope, SEM, as a material sample according to VDI guideline 3866, page 5 for € 62net (€ 73.78 VAT incl.)

-The Carcinogenicity index, CI, is a nondimensional value and calculated from the chemical composition of the mineral fibres to be tested.
+Carcinogenicity index CIThe Carcinogenicity index, CI, is a nondimensional value and calculated from the chemical composition of the mineral fibres to be tested.

+According to the IFA / BIA procedure 7488, the CI results from the mass contents in % of Na2O, K2O, CaO, MgO, BaO and B2O3 less twice the mass content of Al2O3.
 Vitreous mineral fibres are classified according to their CI as defined in technical rule TRGS 905 as follows if their size complies with that of the WHO fibre definition: length > 5µm, diameter < 3 µm, length/diameter ratio > 3 : 1.

 Costs for the determination of the Carcinogenicity index CI